You arrive at the airport in Verona, Italy, where a VBT

 expert will be available to answer your questions, assist you with your plans

-and offer an optional guided walk.
+and offer an orientation city tour.
 The rest of the day is free to discover and

 dine on your own using your VBT City Information included in your Final Travel